harness/developer-hub/docs/platform/20_References/runtime-inputs.md

 :::info

-If you're using the default method along with the execution Input method, when the execution time input times out, the step fails instead of automatically applying the default.
-To automatically use the default value during such timeouts, you must configure the **Proceed with Default Values** failure strategy linked to the error type **Execution-time Inputs Timeout Error**.
+If you're using the default method along with the execution input method, when the execution time input times out, the step fails instead of automatically applying the default.
+To automatically use the default value during such timeouts, you must configure the **Proceed with Default Values** failure strategy and link it to the error type **Execution-time Inputs Timeout Error**.

 :::

-#### Limitations and requirements

-The following limitations and requirements apply to this feature:

-- A Harness user must have the **Pipeline Execute** permission to be able to submit runtime input during execution.

 #### Using runtime input during execution with a shell script